Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

     ```

     This also applies for tuple indices that select a single element.
 If the
-    tuple contains a (necessarily redundant) ellipsis, the result is a shape
+    tuple contains a (necessarily redundant) ellipsis, the result is a 0-D
-    `()` array.
+    array.
 Otherwise, the result is a scalar.
 With the example array:

     ```py
-    >>> a[1, 0, 2]
+    >>> a[1, 0, 2] # scalar
     10
-    >>> a[1, 0, 2, ...]
+    >>> a[1, 0, 2, ...] # 0-D array
     array(10)
     ```

     The difference between scalars and 0-D arrays in NumPy is subtle.
 In most
-    contexts, they will both work identically, but there are some places where
+    contexts, they will both work identically, but, rarely, you may need one
-    you need one and not the other, and the above trick can be used to convert
+    and not the other, and the above trick can be used to convert between
-    between them.
-See footnotes [^integer-scalar-footnote] and [Other Topics
+    them.
+See footnotes [^integer-scalar-footnote] and [1 in "Other Topics Relevant
-    Relevant to Indexing footnote 1](view-scalar-footnote-ref) for two
+    to Indexing"](view-scalar-footnote-ref) for two important
-    important differences between the two which are related to indexing.
+    differences between the scalars and 0-D arrays which are related to indexing.

 (ellipsis-indices)=
 ### Ellipses